z1996xm/BIGTREETECH/docs/Octopus Pro.md

 ## **Hardware Configuration**

 <font  color="red">***Note: The octopus-pro packs a ton of features which necessitates many components and connectors.
 Given the component and connector density it was not possible to include the silk screen for connector labels on the top.
 We recommend that you snap a picture of the bottom of the board before starting
 the installation so that you have a label reference on hand.
-If you forget to do so then you can always make use of the PINS.pdf file available on our <a href="https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-Pro">github repo</a>.***</font>
+If you forget to do so then you can always make use of the PINS.pdf file available on our [github repo](https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-Pro).***</font>

 ### **POWER WIRING**